The Best HVAC System Frequently Asked Questions

 There are so many different makers and models available, that it completely depends on what is right for your home.
 Your home’s needs would need to be evaluated for a price suggestion.

 Southern Seasons Heating & Air Conditioning highly recommends purchasing the extended warranty, although the choice is completely up to the homeowners.
 Many manufacturers are offering 10 year warranties on the parts of the heating and cooling system, so buying an extended warranty with the company that installed your air conditioning ensures that any labor to replace the parts will be covered.
-Often, the cost of the labor to replace just one part would be more expensive than just having bought the warranty.

 A popping noise is a typically sign of an under-sized duct design.
 It may have to do with greater air flow than the duct work is able to manage.
 Have a qualified company analyze your home’s ventilation system for proper design and recommend adjustments.
 Improper duct work layout can be attributed to several ventilation and air quality problems.